h2non/node-cloudimage/README.md

 ## Installation

-For command-line usage, install is as global package:
+For command-line usage, install it as global package:
 ```bash
 npm install -g cloudimage
 ```

-For programmatic usage, install as tree dependency:
+For programmatic usage, install it in the tree dependency:
 ```bash
 npm install cloudimage --save[-dev]
 ```